Henry DeWolf Smyth

 Henry DeWolf "Harry" Smyth (/'hɛnri də'wʊlf 'smaɪθ/; May 1, 1898 – September 11, 1986) was an American physicist, diplomat, and bureaucrat.
 He played a number of key roles in the early development of nuclear energy, as a participant in the Manhattan Project, a member of the U.S. Atomic Energy Commission (AEC), and U.S. ambassador to the International Atomic Energy Agency (IAEA).

 Educated at Princeton University and the University of Cambridge, he was a faculty member in Princeton's Department of Physics from 1924 to 1966.
 He chaired the department from 1935 to 1949.
 His early research was on the ionization of gases, but his interests shifted toward nuclear physics beginning in the mid-1930s.

-During World War II he was a member of the National Defense Research Committee's Uranium Committee and a consultant on the Manhattan Project.
+During World War II he was a member of the National Defense Research Committee's Uranium Committee and an administrator consultant on the Manhattan Project.
 He wrote the Manhattan Project's first public official history, which came to be known as the Smyth Report.

 On the AEC from 1949 to 1954, Smyth initially argued unsuccessfully against a crash course to develop the hydrogen bomb and in favor of international control of nuclear weapons, before switching to support of the weapon.
 Following the 1954 Oppenheimer security hearing, Smyth was the sole member of the commission to vote against stripping J. Robert Oppenheimer's security clearance.
 As IAEA ambassador from 1961 to 1970 he played an important role in the realization of the Nuclear Non-Proliferation Treaty.

 He received the Atoms for Peace Award in 1968 and the U.S. State Department's Distinguished Honor Award in 1970.
 The American Nuclear Society's award for "nuclear statesmanship", of which he was the first recipient, is named in his honor.

 Personal life

 Smyth was born May 1, 1898, in Clinton, New York, to Ruth Anne Phelps and Charles Henry Smyth, Jr., a professor of geology at Hamilton College.
 Woodrow Wilson, then President of Princeton University, convinced Smyth père to join the faculty at Princeton, and in 1905 the family moved to Princeton, New Jersey.

 Henry DeWolf Smyth's elder brother, Charles Phelps Smyth, attended the same primary and secondary schools as Henry.
 The elder brother also received undergraduate and master's degrees from Princeton, but in chemistry.
 He earned his PhD at Harvard University but like Henry and their father became a faculty member at Princeton.
 Both brothers served in the Chemical Warfare Service in World War I and on the Manhattan Project.

-Henry DeWolf Smyth married Mary de Coningh on June 30, 1936.He was a member of the Democratic Party.
+Henry DeWolf Smyth married Mary de Coningh on June 30, 1936.
+He was a member of the Democratic Party.